tobek/headsoak/notes.md

 What's important is that for a first-time visitor to nutmeg.io it's incredibly easy to both log in and see info

 Also, presumably want to redirect http://nutmeg.io to https://nutmeg.io.
 Is an exception possible for option 2a?
 Probably.

+## collaboration

+`uid-nutid` is a global identifier for a note - easy to reach in firebase too.

+Shared notes have an owner but then some collection like `collab/uid/` is a list of uid-nutids with that uid has access too (to keep permissions might have to do something hackier)

+The sample notes should be ones shared from my own store.

+Deleting a shared note just removes it from your store. (any way to get it back? eh low priority, can always be re-invited by owner)

+How to handle tags?
+Maybe show others' tags for it faded, but you can click on them to add them to your own tags for the thing.

 ### cloud storage